 This guide describes how to explore and use the features of TiDB Hybrid Transactional and Analytical Processing (HTAP).

-TiDB HTAP can handle the massive data that increases rapidly, reduce the cost of DevOps, and be deployed in either on-premises or cloud environments easily, which brings the value of data assets in real time.
+TiDB HTAP can handle the massive data that increases rapidly, reduce the cost of DevOps, and be deployed in either self-hosted or cloud environments easily, which brings the value of data assets in real time.

 The following are the typical use cases of HTAP:

 When using TiDB for real-time Online Analytical Processing (OLAP) in hybrid load scenarios, you only need to provide an entry point of TiDB to your data.
 TiDB automatically selects different processing engines based on the specific business.